snl-dakota/dakota/docs/user/compiling/devenv.rst

 the following which are all from either the standard package or EPEL (``yum install epel-release``) repositories and installed with yum install.

-Core development tools: GCC 4.8.5, Java 11, Python 2.7.5, Perl 5.16.3:
+Core development tools: GCC 4.8.5, Java 11, Python 3.6.8 (alternately 2.7.5 via the ``python`` package), Perl 5.16.3:

 .. code-block::

-   yum install git cmake3 gcc gcc-c++ gcc-gfortran java-11-openjdk-devel python perl
+   yum install git cmake3 gcc gcc-c++ gcc-gfortran java-11-openjdk-devel python3 perl

 Libraries/runtimes: Boost 1.69, OpenMPI 1.10.3, GSL 1.15.